stlpublicradio/DroneOperationsManual/opsmanual.md

 The PIC is responsible for all flight operations.
 It is the PIC who has the ultimate authority on any flight.
 The PIC determines whether the aircraft is airworthy and capable of conducting the proposed operations.
 The PIC is responsible for determining whether the airspace allows the proposed operation.
 The PIC is responsible for conducting operations within all FAA regulations and any restrictions set forth by a grant of exemption.
 The PIC is responsible for briefing the other members of the flight crew about what the mission is, what their roles and responsibilities are, and what is expected of them before, during, and after flight operations.

-**NOTE: The pilot in command, the one holding the FAA-issued Part 107 certificate, is by regulation the final authority on whether the aircraft flies or not.
+**NOTE: The Pilot In Command, the one holding the FAA-issued Part 107 certificate, is by regulation the final authority on whether the aircraft flies or not.
 If an accident occurs, it is the Part 107 certificate holder who will be held responsible.
-As such, news managers must accept the pilot in command's decision about flight safety as final.**
+As such, news managers must accept the Pilot In Command's decision about flight safety as final.**

 #### The Observer